-Warrington schools are funded principally through the Dedicated Schools Grant (DSG).
-This is an annual allocation provided by the Department for Education (DfE) through its funding arm, the Education and Skills Funding Agency (ESFA), and covers all education activities.
+Warrington schools are funded principally from the Dedicated Schools Grant (DSG).
+The Department for Education (DfE) allocates this annual fund via its funding arm, the Education and Skills Funding Agency (ESFA), and covers all education activities.

-Pupil places in special schools or other alternative provision are funded at a national level of £10,000, with individual agreed top-ups depending on specific need and setting.
+Pupil places in special schools or other alternative provision are funded at a national level of £10,000, with individually agreed top-ups depending on specific need and setting.
 These top-ups are paid by the relevant commissioning body (in most cases, individual local authorities).